Contactkislay/RepData_PeerAssessment1/PA1_template.md

 activityData_Imputed$daytype[activityData_Imputed$day %in% c("Saturday", "Sunday")]<-"weekend"
 ```

-**Make a panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)**
+**Making a panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)**

 ```r
 library(ggplot2)